 If you live in London, you can get a loan for up to 40% of the property value.
-This part of the Help to Buy scheme is available until 2021 and is only available if you are buying a new build property costing up to £600,000.
+This part of the Help to Buy scheme is available until 2021, and is only available if you’re buying a new build property costing up to £600,000.

 4. Consider buying with friends or family

-If you simply can’t afford to purchase on your own, could you buy a home with a friend or relative?
-If you are considering this, make sure you establish at the outset how things will work if one of you wants to sell at a later date.
+If you can’t afford to purchase on your own, could you buy a home with a friend or relative?
+If you’re considering this, be sure you set out what will happen if one of you wants to sell at a later date.

-You’ll also need to consider how you’ll divide the property between you, especially if one of you is paying a larger share of the deposit.
-If you are buying jointly, then you can either own the property as joint tenants, or as tenants in common.
+You’ll also need to think about how you’ll divide the property between you, especially if one of you is paying a larger share of the deposit.
+If you’re buying jointly, then you can either own the property as joint tenants or as tenants in common.

 5. Get help from mum and dad

-Your parents can help you get on the property ladder without having to actually hand over cash.
+Your parents may be able to help you get on the property ladder without having to hand over cash.
 Some lenders will take their savings into consideration when you make your mortgage application, but the money still stays in their name.
 As this gives the lender greater security, you’ll be able to get a better mortgage rate.

 Speak to a fee-free independent mortgage broker for advice on this type of deal.
-They will be able to recommend the best mortgage for you and will also be able to help you with your application.
+They’ll be able to recommend the best mortgage for you and will also be able to help you with your application.